Our rating(3.6/5)

 Epos Now’s Back Office, product management section.

-Whatever your package, the till system works on your preferred computer or tablet system, both online and offline (though not all features can function offline).
+Whatever your package, the till system works on your preferred tablet system (not conventional computers) both online and offline – though not all features can function offline.

 The PC touchscreen offered in Epos Now’s hardware package is the best option for food-and-drink locations, since it is built for dirty, busy environments.
 It has a slot on the side for swiping staff ID cards, which can’t be said of commercial tablets.